KushBhatnagar/kushbhatnagar.github.io/_pages/about.md

 **Writing** is one of the most powerful but often underrated skills that humans have developed.
 It empowers us to express ourselves and articulate complex topics in a concise and effective manner.

 We know **simplicity** reduces complexity.
-With this blog series, I am taking on the challenge of exploring complex subjects and transforming my learnings into simple and digestible concepts for my readers
+With this blog series, I am taking on the challenge of exploring complex subjects and transforming my learnings into simple and digestible concepts for my readers.

-If you're interested in my professional details, please check out [my CV][my-cv]
+If you're interested in my professional details, please check out [my CV][my-cv].

 [medium-blog]:https://medium.com/accelerated-intelligence/memory-learning-breakthrough-it-turns-out-that-the-ancients-were-right-7bbd3090d9cc
 [my-cv]:/assets/cv/my-cv.md